SlashDB/timesheet-demo/README.md

 ```

 ## Building the app and bundling assets
-Just run
+Just run:
 ```
 $ ./build.sh
 ```
-and it will build linux/max/win binaries for you, and bundle all the assets inside.
+and you'll end up with linux/max/win binaries - with all the assets bundled inside.

 ## Summary